Sustainable Investing & MSCI ESG Ratings

 ESG analysis evaluates risks and opportunities beyond the scope of traditional financial analysis.

-MSCI rates companies according to their exposure to industry specific ESG risks and opportunities and their ability to manage those risks and opportunities relative to peers.
+MSCI rated companies according to their exposure to industry-specific ESG risks, and opportunities and their ability to manage those risks and opportunities relative to peers.

-The company level ratings are aggregated to the fund level, which are further aggregated to the portfolio level to provide the ESG rating available on the Sustainability tab of the 360 Evaluator.
+The company level ratings are aggregated to the fund level by MSCI, which are further aggregated to the portfolio level by BlackRock using MSCI-provided calculations to display the portfolio-level ESG rating in the 360 Evaluator.

-The key issue scores and weights are combined and normalized per industry to offer an overall ESG score (0-10) and rating (AAA-CCC) for each issuer.
+The key issue scores and weights are combined and normalized per industry to offer an overall MSCI ESG score (0-10) and MSCI ESG Rating (AAA-CCC) for each issuer.

-MSCI ESG Fund Ratings and ESG Quality Scores
+MSCI ESG Fund Ratings and MSCI ESG Fund Quality Scores2

-The overall MSCI ESG Fund Rating and MSCI ESG Quality Score measure the ability of a fund’s underlying holdings to manage key medium- to long-term risks and opportunities arising from environmental, social and governance issues.
-The MSCI ESG Quality Score is provided on a 0-10 scale, with 0 and 10 being the respective lowest and highest possible fund scores.
-The MSCI ESG Fund Rating is provided on a AAA-CCC scale, with AAA and CCC being the respective highest and lowest possible fund ratings.
+The MSCI ESG Fund Quality Score is provided on a 0-10 scale, with 0 and 10 being the respective lowest and highest possible fund scores.
+The MSCI ESG Fund Rating is provided on a AAA-CCC scale, with AAA and CCC being the highest and lowest possible fund ratings, respectively.

-Derivation of MSCI ESG Fund Rating from underlying company scores
+Derivation of MSCI ESG Fund Rating from underlying company scores2

 To be included in MSCI ESG Fund Ratings, a fund must pass the following three criteria:

-• To be included in MSCI ESG Fund Ratings, 65% of the fund’s gross weight (or 50% for bond funds and money market funds) must come from securities with ESG coverage by MSCI ESG Research (certain cash positions and other asset types like securitized products, commodities, currency, and others are not currently covered by ESG analysis by MSCI are removed prior to calculating a fund’s gross weight; the absolute values of short positions are included but treated as uncovered)
+• 60% of the fund’s gross weight (or 45% for bond funds and money market funds) must come from securities with ESG coverage by MSCI ESG Research (certain cash positions and other asset types like securitized products, commodities, currency, and others are not currently covered by ESG analysis by MSCI are removed prior to calculating a fund’s gross weight; the absolute values of short positions are included but treated as uncovered)

 • Updated Holdings Data: Fund holdings date must be less than one year old.